Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 To handle the current message later and abort the current processing attempt, throw an exception in the message handler and let [recoverability](/nservicebus/recoverability) reschedule the message.
 Be aware of the following restrictions:

- * Retries are only enabled when the transport is configured to use some sort of transactions (!= `TransactionMode.None`).
+ * Retries are only enabled when the transport is configured to use some sort of transactions (i.e. anything other than [`TransportTransactionMode.None`](/transports/transactions.md#transactions-unreliable-transactions-disabled).
  * When throwing an exception, the current transaction will be rolled back, causing outgoing messages to be discarded.
  * The retry attempts and delays depend on the specific configuration.
  * Depending on the transport's transaction behavior, the message will reappear at the front or at the back of the queue.

 To complete processing of the current message without invoking additional handlers and reprocess it later, send a copy of the current message via `IMessageHandlerContext.SendLocal(...)`.
 Be aware of the following restrictions:

  * Reusing the incoming message instance is possible, however it does not copy the headers of the incoming message.
-Headers need to be manually set on the outgoing message via the `SendOptions.SetHeader(...)` API.
+Headers need to be manually set on the outgoing message via the [Outgoing Headers API](/nservicebus/messaging/header-manipulation.md?#writing-outgoing-headers).
  * A delay can be added using the send options, for more options see the [delayed delivery](/nservicebus/messaging/delayed-delivery.md) section.
  * The sent message will be added at the back of the queue.